zbirenbaum/copilot.lua/README.md

 Override copilot lsp client settings.
 The `settings` field is where you can set the values of the options defined in [SettingsOpts.md](./SettingsOpts.md).
 These options are specific to the copilot lsp and can be used to customize its behavior.
 Ensure that the name field is not overridden as is is used for efficiency reasons in numerous checks to verify copilot is actually running.
-See `:h vim.lsp.start_client` for list of options.
+See `:h vim.lsp.start` for list of options.

 Example: